murribu/wcsb/src/notes/meetings.2024-09-12.md

 ## Welcoming New Board Members

 Because of the TN legislature's decision to allow school board races to be partisan, we now have 6 new board members.
-It is unusual to have this level of turn over, so [[people.admin.Jason Golden]] began by going around the room for introductions.
-He also gave a susinct, 101-level overview of what the role of the board is, including the process by which the board will elect a board chair and vice chair on Monday.
+It is unusual to have this level of turnover, so [[people.admin.Jason Golden]] began by going around the room for introductions.
+He also gave a succinct, 101-level overview of what the role of the board is, including the process by which the board will elect a board chair and vice chair on Monday.

 He then transitioned into speaking about the viral mis-information problem about "targeted" schools.
 In that context, he emphasized that a threat to harm 2 or more people at school is now a zero-tolerance offense.
 This means that if someone is found to have made a valid threat, there is a mandatory one-year suspension.

 [[people.board.Dennis Driggers]] asked for an update on the "two students who were arrested last month and now there’s a lawsuit against us."
 He was told that that conversation would likely include legal advice and so it would need to be in a closed-door meeting.
 It took a couple of times to hear this message before he understood.
 Here is the story I believe he’s referring to: https://tennesseelookout.com/2024/08/21/another-lawsuit-challenges-use-of-threats-of-mass-violence-law-to-arrest-students-in-school/

-## Family Life Cirriculum
+## Family Life Curriculum

-The board discussed the annual family life cirriculum meeting.
-This is an opportunity for members of the public to view the family life cirriculum that is taught to 1st, 4th, 7th, and 9th grade students.
-The cirriculum is largely based on TN state law.
+The board discussed the annual family life curriculum meeting.
+This is an opportunity for members of the public to view the family life curriculum that is taught to 1st, 4th, 7th, and 9th grade students.
+The curriculum is largely based on TN state law.
 For more info, you can read about [Erin's Law](https://www.tn.gov/content/dam/tn/education/health-&-safety/Erins_Law_Guidelines_2022_Final.pdf).
 The meeting will be held at 5pm this Monday evening at 1761 West Main Street Franklin TN 37064.

 ## Textbook Adoption Process